-Great value considering the different types of fruit seeds you receive.
-Over 500 seeds to a pack in total.
+Great choice, considering the different types of fruit seeds you receive.
+Over 500 seeds in a pack.
 Nice range of varieties.
+Includes 4 plant markers.

-Fruit is sweet and delicious as is, but it tastes even better plucked fresh from the plant when perfectly ripe and eaten while it's still warm from the sun.
-Growing fruit from fruit seeds is challenging yet rewarding and is an affordable, if somewhat time-consuming, way of having fresh fruit in abundance.
+Fruit is sweet and delicious as is, but it tastes even better freshly plucked from the plant when perfectly ripe and eaten while it's still warm from the sun.
+Growing fruit from fruit seeds is challenging yet rewarding, and it is an affordable, if somewhat time-consuming, way of having fresh fruit in abundance.

 Melons, berries, passion fruit, and tomatoes are some of the easiest fruits to grow from seed.
 Let’s take a look at each.